semiosBIO/altrac-api-docs/README.md

 This endpoint is used to send a setting to a device.

 The endpoint automatically merges settings that are going to the same devie which still have the status "new".
 For example, you could send a setting payload for a device that just has the "tempStart" settings, then follow it with a setting for a device with the "tempStop" setting.
 These two will be merged together in the backend and sent to the device in one payload.

+Once a setting is created for a device, the device model property "application_settings_new" will be updated with the setting status.
+Once the setting has been sent to the device, the device model properties "application_settings" and "application_settings_new" will be updated, reflecting status.
+To be sure a setting has been accepted, you should also check the latest reading on the device model for the properties "200", "201" and "202", please reference above for their meaning.

 Query: